kkots/GGXrdAdjustConnectionTiers/README.md

 - 101 to 200ms - **T2**;
 - 201 to 300ms - **T1**;
 - \>300ms - **T0**.

+## How this mod affects room/player filtering based on connection level

+This mod affects how the lobbies are filtered on your end based on 'Search Room - Room Connection Restrictions' you select when you **search** for a room.

+When you **create** a room and set its 'Room Connection Restrictions', the people who use this mod may still be able to join with a bad connection, because the decision whether they can join is made on *their* client's end using the ping, the modded connection tier values that *they* have, and the connection restriction that you set for you room.
+In other words:

+`CAN_JOIN = ( CALCULATE_CONNECTION_TIER(PING) >= ROOMS_CONNECTION_RESTRICTION )`

+^ this happens on the **joining** player's client side.

+Same happens when you try to join other people's rooms.
+You may join connection level-restricted rooms while having a bad ping, by changing your connection tiers using this mod, so that the `tier` that you calculate on *your* side is `>=` the `required connection tier` of a room.

 ## Usage on Windows